 Dr. Bryan Scott is an Orthodontic specialist treating children and adults with braces and Invisalign to correct mal-positioned teeth and jaws.
-He has been treating the Vacaville community since 2004.

-Orthodontics was once considered only for children, but more and more adults are also having orthodontic treatment too.
+Orthodontics was once considered only for children, but adults are also having orthodontic treatment too.
 If your teeth and gums are healthy, anyone can be a candidate for orthodontic treatment.
-They even had a gentleman who was in his early 90’s get braces!
+A gentleman who was in his early 90’s evengot braces!

-His office is proud to use the latest in technology including digital photography, intraoral cameras, and 3D imaging to give their patients the best treatment possibly, and state of the art sterilization.
+His office is proud to use the latest technology including digital photography, intraoral cameras, and 3D imaging to give their patients the best treatment possible, and state of the art sterilization.

 Dr. Scott’s team helps their patients maximize their insurance benefits and offer flexible payment options and military discounts.

-They have many office contests to benefit their patients as well as a tooth token program where their patients can earn tokens throughout their treatment that can then be turned in for various prizes or gift cards along the way.

-They sponsor pretty much every community sport program in Vacaville - soccer, baseball, softball, football, mountain biking clubs, Soroptomist, dance theaters, and the area schools.
+He sponsors pretty much every community and sport program in Vacaville - soccer, baseball, softball, football, mountain biking clubs, Soroptomist, dance theaters, and the area schools.
 Dr. Scott is also involved in Smiles for Kids which is a program to give complimentary orthodontic care to the underserved in their area.
 He frequently gives educational “show and tells” at local schools on dental and orthodontic care.

 Dr Scott served several years in the US Air Force including time at Travis AFB.
-He was a past president of the Napa-Solano Dental Society and now serves as their Ethics Chairman.
+He has been treating the Vacaville community since 2004.
 Every day, Dr. Scott and his team love creating beautiful and healthy smiles on their patients, giving people more self-confidence and self-esteem to go out and be the best they can be.
 It has been said that a person’s teeth are one of the first things they look at when meeting someone.
 Being an orthodontist and working in an orthodontic office allows them to truly change people’s lives for the better, and they consider themselves so lucky to be able to do this for their community each day!

 “The Chamber has helped me network and meet other businesses in the community that are similar to mine and also quite different, allowing me to learn more about what is happening in Vacaville.
 The mixers are great to meet new friends and get together with old friends as well, it is great having the Chamber to help support the businesses in our community.”